resoltico/y4/README.md

 - **Verification**: Look for "MAIN: Starting main function" in debug output

 **Runtime Issues:**
-- Ensure OpenCV is properly installed and accessible
+- Ensure OpenCV is installed and accessible
 - Check that image files are in supported formats (PNG, JPEG, TIFF, BMP)
 - Monitor memory usage with debug builds if processing large images